jackyzha0/quartz/content/notes/editing.md

 [A link to the config page](notes/config.md)
 ```

 Similarly, you can put local images anywhere in the `/content` folder.
-The only caveat is that you should reference them in your Markdown by prefixing it with a `/`.

 ```markdown
 Example image (source is in content/notes/images/example.png)